 Get Screened!
 This is the very best way to help prevent colorectal cancer.

-The American Cancer Society, in its Current Recommendations for the Prevention of Colorectal Cancer, recommends taking the following actions to prevent colon cancer:
+The American Cancer Society recommends taking the following actions to prevent colon cancer:

 2. Maintain a healthy weight.